Chuck Norris: Family

-Norris married Dianne Kay Holechek (born 1941) in December 1958, in Torrance, California.
-He was 18 and Dianne was 17.
-The two had been classmates at North High School in Torrance.
-He and Holecheck separated in 1988, after 30 years of marriage, and finalized their divorce in 1989.
-They had two children together, Mike (born 1962) and Eric (born 1964).
+Norris married Dianne Kay Holechek (1941–2025) in December 1958 in Torrance, California.
+He was 18 and she was 17, and the two had been classmates at North High School in Torrance.
+After 30 years of marriage, they separated in 1988 and finalized their divorce in 1989.
+They had two sons, Mike (born 1962) and Eric (born 1965).

 Norris married Gena O'Kelley, a model 23 years his junior, on November 28, 1998.
-The two met in 1997, while Norris was on a date with another woman.
-They have two children together, fraternal twins Dakota and Danilee (b.
-2001).

-Norris has a daughter, Dina (born 1962), from an extramarital relationship.
-While stationed in California during his time in the United States Air Force, Norris began seeing a woman named Johanna and didn't tell her he was married to Holechek.
-The two met for the first time in 1990 and publicly acknowledged her in 2004, in his memoir, Against All Odds: My Story.

-Norris has 13 grandchildren as of 2017.
+They met in 1997 while Norris was on a date with another woman.
+The couple had fraternal twins born in 2001.
+Norris also had a daughter, Dina, from an extramarital relationship.
+While stationed in California during his service in the United States Air Force, he began seeing a woman named Johanna without disclosing that he was married to Holechek.
+Norris and Dina met for the first time in 1990, and he publicly acknowledged her in 2004 in his memoir Against All Odds: My Story.
+Norris had 13 grandchildren as of 2017.

 Christianity

+Norris was a Christian and the author of several Christian-themed books.
+He described his faith journey as a conscious turning point that reshaped his personal priorities, including his views on family, responsibility, and moral discipline.

-An outspoken Christian, Norris is the author of several Christian-themed books.
-On April 22, 2008, Norris expressed his support for the intelligent design movement when he reviewed Ben Stein's Expelled for Townhall.com.
+On April 22, 2008, he expressed his support for the intelligent design movement in a review of Ben Stein's Expelled for Townhall.com.

-He is Baptist and a member of the Prestonwood Baptist Church (Southern Baptist Convention) in Dallas.
+He was a Baptist and a member of the Prestonwood Baptist Church, part of the Southern Baptist Convention, in Dallas.